-observatory PANGEA (PANhellenic GEophysical of Antikythera) is an ambitious strategic goal of NOA to establish a sustainable climate observatory at the island of Antikythera (35.861N, 23.310E, 110m a. s.l).
+observatory PANGEA (PANhellenic GEophysical of Antikythera) is an ambitious strategic goal of NOA to establish a sustainable climate observatory at the island of Antikythera (35.861N, 23.310E, 110m a.s.l).
 The site has been selected by NOA and PANACEA due to its representativeness of the broader region of Eastern Mediterranean.
 The region is a crossroad of air masses transporting different aerosol types, significantly impacted by mineral dust from Africa, smoke from frequent regional forest fires, anthropogenic pollution from megacities and background sea-salt particles.
-NOA is currently implementing the PANGEA-ReACT facility at Antikythera, an instrumental suite that fulfills the optimum requirements of the ACTRIS RI, including POllyXT-NOA 24/7 multi-wavelength lidar (fully operational at Antikythera), and a NASA-AERONET sunphotometer.
-Since 2023 the PANGEA-ReACT facility is included in the GAW stations network, while the measurements were used for the validation of the ESA Aeolus mission products.
+NOA is currently implementing the PANGEA-ReACT facility at Antikythera, an instrumental suite that fulfills the optimum requirements of the ACTRIS RI, including POllyXT-NOA 24/7 multi-wavelength lidar (fully operational at Antikythera), a NASA-AERONET sunphotometer and a DAVIS Weather Station.
+Since 2023 the PANGEA-ReACT facility is included in the GAW stations network, while the measurements were used for the validation of the ESA Aeolus mission products (Gkikas et al. 2023).